CAAI/DeepMRAC/README.md

 The VB20P models was trained and validated using **800+ subjects**.
 The VE11P models are fine-tuned from the VB20P models using **200+ subjects**.

 ### Hardware
-The models were trained in two rounds.

-The first set of models were trained using NVIDIA Titan V or Titan RTX GPU on a desktop computer running Ubuntu 18.04.

-The second set of models were trained after a collaboration with **IBM** was established.
-The models were trained on a *POWER AC922* computer with **2 NVIDIA Tesla V100 16GB**.
+The models were trained on a *POWER AC922* computer with **4 NVIDIA Tesla V100 32GB**.
 The computer from IBM allowed an increased batch size used during training (12 vs 3 previously used).

 ## Contact
 Claes Ladefoged, Rigshospitalet, Copenhagen, Denmark claes.noehr.ladefoged@regionh.dk

 ## Citation
-The publication has been submitted for review - please contact claes.noehr.ladefoged@regionh.dk for details on citations in the mean time
+Ladefoged CN, Hansen AE, Henriksen OM, et al. AI-driven attenuation correction for brain PET/MRI: Clinical evaluation of a dementia cohort and importance of the training group size.
+Published online ahead of print, 2020 Aug 1.
+Neuroimage.
+2020;222:117221. [doi:10.1016/j.neuroimage.2020.117221](https://www.sciencedirect.com/science/article/pii/S1053811920307072)